 Snow cover is projected to decrease in a warmer climate.
 Since snow is generally more reflective of sunshine than the underlying land surface, this will cause an increase in the net incoming solar radiation flux.
 Moreover, the reflectivity of the remaining snow is also projected to decrease due to the fact that highly reflective fresh snow (Robock and Kaiser, 1985; Wiscombe and Warren, 1980) occurs less frequently in a warmer climate, and less reflective melting snow (Robock, 1980) is more common.
-The snow albedo feedback is therefore positive in all past and current climate models (mean of ca. 0.08 W m-2 K-1°C-1).
-In spite of this consensus on the sign of the feedback, there is nearly a five-fold spread in its strength (Qu and Hall, 2014) with large consequences for the magnitude of climate change in Eurasia and North America (Hall et al., 2008), and for Northern Hemisphere atmospheric circulation (Fletcher et al., 2009).
+The snow albedo feedback is therefore positive in all past and current climate models (mean of ca. $0.08 \,\mathrm{Wm^{-2}\,^{\circ}C^{-1}}$ ).
+In spite of this consensus on the sign of the feedback, there is a nearly 5-fold spread in its strength (Qu and Hall, 2014) with significant consequences for the magnitude of climate change in Eurasia and North America (Hall et al., 2008) and for Northern Hemisphere atmospheric circulation (Fletcher et al., 2009).
 The spread in estimated snow albedo feedback was also not reduced between the models used in CMIP3 and CMIP5 (Qu and Hall, 2007, 2014).